alirezasalemi7/alirezasalemi7.github.io/_pages/about.md

 Now, I'm looking for NLP positions in Canada or the US to pursue my education in my field of interest.
 It would be helpful to notify me if you were interested in working with me!

 ## My News

+- 2021.9: I got the Best Thesis Award in Computer Engineering for my B.Sc. thesis!
 - 2021.8: Our long paper entitled "ARMAN: Pre-training with Semantically Selecting and Reordering of Sentences for Persian Abstractive Summarization" has been accepted as a long paper for the main conference of EMNLP 2021!
 More details will be available soon!
 - 2021.8: I have defended my bachelor thesis about language modeling and summarization.
 - 2021.8: Our paper entitled "[UTNLP at SemEval-2021 Task 5: A Comparative Analysis of Toxic Span Detection using Attention-based, Named Entity Recognition, and Ensemble Models](https://aclanthology.org/2021.semeval-1.136/)" has been published in SemEval 2021.